The Rebel (book): Reception

 This work has received ongoing interest, influencing modern philosophers and authors such as Paul Berman.
 It was disliked by Marxists and existentialists, such as Jean-Paul Sartre, who wrote a critical response to it in the review Les Temps modernes in 1952.
 Many European Communists considered his thoughts to be reactionary.

-The Encyclopædia Britannica Online considers the text to "consist of grave, but inconsistent and often unconvincing, essays loosely linked together."
+Henri Peyre, writing for the Encyclopædia Britannica Online, considers the text to "consist of grave, but inconsistent and often unconvincing, essays loosely linked together."
 Aidan Curzon-Hobson considers it to be an important educational resource.
 He also considers it to be Camus's "most underexplored" text.

-According to the Internet Encyclopedia of Philosophy, it is "a reflection on the nature of freedom and rebellion and a philosophical critique of revolutionary violence."
-It is powerful and controversial and explicitly condemns Marxism-Leninism and emphatically denounces unrestrained violence as a means of human liberation.
+According to David Simpson, writing for the Internet Encyclopedia of Philosophy, it is "a reflection on the nature of freedom and rebellion and a philosophical critique of revolutionary violence."
+It explicitly condemns Marxism-Leninism, emphatically denouncing unrestrained violence as a means of human liberation.
 With this book, Camus became an "outspoken champion of individual freedom and [...] an impassioned critic of tyranny and terrorism, whether practiced by the Left or by the Right."

 According to Meghan E. Von Hassel, Camus presented a new humanism in this book.
 He found "hope in the beauty of solidarity which is rooted in the dignity of man, namely, that there is value in human life."

 "Philosophically, The Rebel is Camus's most important book", according to John Foley, "although it is much maligned and frequently ignored".